greedy (myway and neetcode)

 point = points[i]

-if start > cur_arrow_position: # no intersection, thus we have to spend a more arrow
+if curMaxArrowPosition < point[0]: # no overlapping, and thus have to use one more arrow

 1899.
 Merge Triplets to Form Target Triplet